 Wake Forest has been a public power community since 1909.
 Learn about the benefits of being served by a public power utility.

-Wake Forest Power consists of a three-man tree crew charged with trimming and removing trees that interfere with the town's electric lines.
+Wake Forest Power consists of a three-man tree crew charged with trimming and removing trees that interfere with the town's 140 miles of overhead electric lines.
 Each member of the crew is a certified utility arborist.
 By maintaining and removing these trees, the town works to ensure that they will not be a threat to the power lines during storms, thus eliminating outages.

 To have a tree inspected that may be threatening your service or the town's main electric lines, call 919-435-9570 or email Betty Pearce and request a work order.
 As the tree crew removes and trims lines, they chip the trees and limbs.
 To request mulch, call 919-435-9570 or email Betty Pearce.

-For the repair of area, security, and street lights, please call 919-435-9570 or email Betty Pearce.
+For the repair of area, security and street lights, call 919-435-9570 or email Betty Pearce.
 For the new installation of an area or security light, view our Area Light Services Application or call 919-435-9400 for more information.

 NC GreenPower is an independent, nonprofit organization established to improve North Carolina’s environment through voluntary contributions toward renewable energy.
 A landmark initiative approved by the N.C.
 Utilities Commission, NC GreenPower is the first statewide green energy program in the nation administered independently by a nonprofit organization and supported by all of the state’s utilities.